roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor Ch.
-01 ****** bydlsloan© I grabbed a spoon and began scooping spoonfuls of cum off her face.
+I grabbed a spoon and began scooping spoonfuls of cum off her face.
 I purposely avoided her eyes, concentrating first on the areas that were probably least irritating to her -- her cheeks and forehead.
 This filled two spoonfuls.
 For each one, I instructed her to stick out her tongue and I poured the cum onto her tongue, letting her taste it before she swallowed it.
 I love watching women swallow my cum!

  Next, I scooped the cum from her nostrils and ears, following the same tongue- out, cum-on procedure.
 Finally, I cleaned her eyes, which were covered by one spoonful's worth each.